R AND R

 R and R is a centre for artistic and intellectual activity located amid the slum resettlement colony of Lallubhai Compound.
-It opened on March 20, 2016 and operates out of a rebuilt shed located on the eastern edge of the metropolis.
+It opened on 20 March 2016 and operates out of a rebuilt shed located on the eastern edge of Mumbai.

 The name of the centre is a play on R&R, a policy acronym for Resettlement and Rehabilitation.
-R&R is a state-run programme to resettle slum dwelling families that are affected by large infrastructure projects.
+R&R is a state-run programme for resettling slum dwelling families that are affected by large infrastructure projects.

-In the past ten years, more than 50,000 families have been displaced from their original locations around the city and resettled in densely packed neighbourhoods on the outskirts of the city.
-While such large-scale resettlement is not new, the experiences of the 70s—when similar numbers were displaced on account of an early resettlement drive—show that such neighbourhoods typically take a long time to ‘settle’.
-This happens, for the most parts, because displacement of the sort results in the loss of original networks, which are so vital for urban communities.
+In the past ten years, more than 50,000 families have been displaced from their original locations around the city of Mumbai and resettled in densely populated neighbourhoods on the outskirts of the city.
+While such large-scale resettlement is not new, the experiences of the 70s—when similar numbers of people were displaced as part of an early resettlement drive—show that such neighbourhoods typically take a long time to “settle.”
+This happens mostly because such displacement results in a loss of original networks, which are so vital for urban communities.

 Riffing off the policy jargon, R and R comes into its own through its many permutations including Rest and Relax, Research and Rethink, Roots and Renewals, Read and Recite, and Rock and Roll.
-These reinterpretations then become the broad thrusts for its programming.
+These reinterpretations then become the broad thrusts for R and R programming.

-As part of the first phase of its programming, R and R is currently hosting a series of events, workshops and studios that address and develop the elements of the centre, with the garden and library as current focuses.
+As part of the first phase of its programming, R and R hosted a series of events, workshops and studios that address and develop the elements of the centre, with the garden and library as current focuses.

 For more information: aarandaar.net